 The Bay Area Transportation Authority is constantly making improvements to its service in Leelanau County to enhance the experience of each ride.
 All of these changes come directly from community members from the Leelanau County Transit Alliance spearheaded by BATA, Leelanau County Senior Services, and the Disability Network.

 Starting mid-July BATA will offer expanded Village Link services from 6 a.m. through 7 p.m.
 Monday – Friday.
-Riders will now have access to the door to door or door to Village Loop services all day long in Leelanau County.
+Riders will now have access to door-to-door or door-to-Village Loop services all day long in Leelanau County.
 Rides cost $3.00 one-way or $1.50 for seniors.
 These services can be booked up to one week in advance by calling BATA Customer Service at 231.941.2324.

-In addition to our expanded services, BATA will be marketing its services more and adding stop amenities such as shelters, benches and better wayfinding to educate riders on the public transit options BATA offers and make it easier to use the bus.
+In addition to our expanded services, BATA will be marketing its services more and adding stop amenities such as shelters, benches, and better wayfinding to educate riders on the public transit options BATA offers and make it easier to use bus services.

 Plan your day with an easy to read timetable of stop locations for your route.